14. Text Data

 Note

-p = re.compile(r"\bni+\b") # returns an object of class `re.Pattern`
+p = re.compile(r"\bni+\b") # returns an object of the class `re.Pattern`

 ## ['ni', 'ni', 'niiiii']

 We begin by discussing different ways to define character sets.
-In this part, determining the length of all matching substrings will be quite straightforward.
+In this part, determining the length of all matching substrings will be straightforward.

 Important